 A peer review team of nationally recognized experts in the field of criticality safety and operations and the members of the assessment team reviewed and commented on the assessment program.
 Appendix B, Peer Review and Assessment Team Members Biographical Summaries, summarizes the technical qualifications of each team member.
 The peer review team helped develop the performance objectives, review criteria and approach.
-Additional attendees a the Peer Review meeting included
+The peer review team members are listed in the box on the preceding page.